greenbergM/Basic-tools-for-sequence-analysis/README.md

 #### Shift start position in FASTA Sequence

-This script shifts the starting position of a DNA sequence in a FASTA file and saves it in the `shifted_fasta` directory within the same location as the input file.
+This function shifts the starting position of a DNA sequence in a FASTA file and saves it in the `shifted_fasta` directory within the same location as the input file.

 **Note**
 Only works with FASTA files containing one sequence!